blongden73/macrame/_posts/2020-06-08-francisco-miranda.md

     `{{space}}`

-    **The son of an electromechanical engineer and a bohemian writer,** he is interested in every aspect of creating art​, from ideas to planning and fruition.
+    **The right balance between his father, an electromechanical engineer, and his mother, a bohemian writer,** Francisco is interested in every aspect of creating art​, from ideas to planning and fruition.
 He was once entrusted with the tech specs to hang a piece seven meters wide, three meters high and two meters thick on the Sharjah Art Museum in the United Arab Emirates, because this ​“square with a sense of aesthetics,”​ as he describes himself, is intrigued by the whole process. ​“There’s just something about the Spreadsheet, the process, the math behind it all...”
   section2: >-
     > “My interests diversified: **illustration, visual arts and industrial design”**